7 cultural no-gos you need to know when living in Germany

 Related to the danger of draughts is the effect of moving coolish air on your neck or ankles.
 I would say this isn’t so much that local Germans don’t do this – people do.
 But you will receive tutting and comments from older folks for sure.
 Anywhere from late September into early May means scarf and socks weather.
 To do otherwise is to invite illness.
 Obviously.

 Depending on where you come from, the state of recycling here might be a bit of a shock.
 Where I lived in Canada required a similar level of sorting, but many Americans I’ve met seem completely taken by surprise.
 I will say that the vigilance of your ‘Nachbarn’, your neighbours, on what goes in each bin is intense.
 My Hausmeister will stand and watch me tear the cardboard going in the Papier bin, and comment on the appropriateness of the size.

-In the same vein of public shaming, crossing against the pedestrian light will invite people shouting at you, particularly if there are ‘Kinder’ about.
+This one is one of the most important no-gos in Germany.
+In the same vein of public shaming, crossing against the pedestrian light will invite people to shout at you, particularly if there are ‘Kinder’ about.
 The idea is a child will see you cross against the signal and think it’s okay for them to do too – with possibly tragic results.
 This belief is a strongly held one, so it’s best to just behave yourself.

 This is a superstition that will cause a German to wince every time.
 To wish someone ‘Alles gute zum Geburtstag’ before the official day is very bad luck, and I have yet to meet a German who can ignore this one.
 So it’s better to be a day late than a day early.

 I’m sure your fellow German-learning classmates have experienced at least a few of these.
 Helpfully, Lingoda lessons often involve a bit of cultural learning too.
 Now where is my scarf…